Surrogates: Theatrical

 Surrogates hosted its world premiere at the El Capitan Theatre in Hollywood, California on September 24, 2009.
 It was released the next day in North American cinemas by Touchstone Pictures to lukewarm reviews from film critics.

 Rating

 The Motion Picture Association of America gave the film a PG-13 rating for "intense sequences of violence, disturbing images, language, sexuality and a drug-related scene."

 Home media

-The DVD and Blu-ray were released on January 26, 2010.
+The DVD and Blu-ray were released in January 2010.
 The Blu-ray version features four deleted scenes, a commentary by director Jonathan Mostow, 2 featurettes, and an "I Will Not Bow" music video by Breaking Benjamin.
 The movie has sold 713,851 units, which gives it a total gross of $12,052,466 in DVD sales.

 Reception

 Box office

 Surrogates played at 2,992 theaters.
 On its opening weekend, it grossed to $14,902,692, averaging $5,050 per theater, ranking #2 at the U.S. box office, behind Cloudy with a Chance of Meatballs.
 For the second weekend of Oct 2–4, it saw a 45% decrease where it dropped down to 4th place at the box office only to gross $7,241,054.
 The third domestic weekend release saw a 36% decrease, which was 9% less than its last weekend.
 The film went on to gross $38,577,772 domestically and $83,867,000 internationally, giving it a worldwide gross of $122,444,772.